JuulLabs-OSS/BTPTesterCore/README.md

 **Configuration:**

-To create a connection with a Mynewt device you need:
+To create a connection with a Mynewt device you need to specify it in the arguments

-- a serial port
-- a device serial number

 Example:
 ```
-mynewt = MynewtCtl('/dev/ttyACM0', '683xxxxxx')
+python3 main.py --use-mynewt
 ```

 #### Testing with Android

 To test with Android device you should use [BTPTesterAndroid](https://github.com/JuulLabs-OSS/BTPTesterAndroid)